buttnomaan9/riFT/README.md

 */rift/**deployment-id**/config/subscribers/ms-teams/webhook/url*

+#### Suppress notification

+A pre-signed URL to suppress the notifications is provided in the messages, sent to the subscribes email addresses and MS teams channel.
+Using the url you can *suppress future notifications* of alarms for a particular ec2 instance.
+You can remove the tag *SuppressCpuCreditAlarm* from EC2 instance to reset the supression.

 The MS teams notification looks as below - it has latest CPU Utilization metric, CPU Credit Balance metric and optional Processes CPU Usage metric.